AlgerP572/PurpleHatModule/README.md

 # Building / Compiling PurpleHatModule
 The purple hat module code has been converted to a platform.io project hosted by microsoft visual studio code.
 Both the IDE and platformIO are free to use.
-The main motivation for this change was to supoprt incremental build support which leads to build / compile times onm average of less than 40 seconds.
+The main motivation for this change was to supoprt incremental build support which leads to build / compile times on average of less than 40 seconds.
 The repo has the required launch file in the .vscode folder in the src tree.

 ![image](https://github.com/AlgerP572/PurpleHatModule/assets/13104848/58a90ea3-a99b-4240-99ad-5c8c3da7cb37)